When will Rack 1.0 be ready?¶

 Rack requires at least OpenGL 2.0 with the

-Make sure you’ve installed the latest drivers for your graphics card, and restart Rack.
+If your graphics card supports this, make sure you’ve installed the latest graphics drivers, and restart Rack.

 If this does not fix it, see below for instructions on submitting a bug to Rack’s issue tracker.

 Search Rack’s issue tracker to check whether someone else has posted a similar issue.
 If you think your problem is unique (unlikely but possible), you may open an issue or email firstname.lastname@example.org with a detailed report containing the following information.

 - Any error messages that appear.
 Screenshots are helpful.

 - The hardware (e.g. audio interface, MIDI device, graphics card) related to your problem

 After searching Rack’s issue tracker, you may open an issue or email email@example.com with the following information.